 The first step towards a BSN degree at FMU is to fill out an FMU Application and have all official transcripts sent from any previous schools attended, including high school.

 Once the student has been officially accepted to the university and has all of their coursework completed or they are in their last semester of completing the courses, an application for the upper division should be submitted.
-One can be obtained by downloading the Nursing Application.

 The Department of Nursing encourages all qualified students to apply for admission.
 Equal educational opportunities are offered to students regardless of race, sex, religion, color, or national origin.